Vibrant Valley Heritage Trail

 There are 20 points of interest along the Vibrant Valley Heritage Trail.
 The trail begins at the former Post Office on Ann Street, then passes Chinatown Mall to Centenary Place and continues down to Wickham Street.
 From Wickham Street, walk along the western section of Brunswick Street, back to Wickham Street and end the walk in Warner Street.

-For more information, download the Vibrant Valley Heritage Trial brochure.
+For more information, download the Vibrant Valley Heritage Trail brochure.

 Use the Google map and information boxes to navigate the heritage trail, or alternatively use the heritage trail table which includes the point of interest number, name, address and description.